Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 However, if you’re set on doing the demo yourself, please refer to my Ultimate demo guide for all the info you’ll need to prepare for and perform the demo safely and efficiently.

-As far as hiring a contractor for some or all of your shower build, there are many pros and cons, that I will not go over here.
-It would be better if you read my bathroom remodel planning post to get the full scoop.
+As far as hiring a contractor for some or all of your shower build, you need to weigh a few pros and cons to make an informed decision.
+Reading my bathroom remodel planning post should help you with this.

 DIY Hints

-A great, low skill diy task is installing the back framing for the new valves, hand shower couplings, bars, etc. Plumbers often do a very poor job on this, so this is your chance to get this done right and reduce your plumbing bill at the same time.
+A great, low skill diy task is the installation of back framing for the new valves, hand-shower couplings, bars, etc. Plumbers often do a very poor job on this, so this is your chance to get this done right and reduce your plumbing bill at the same time.

-Another important but easy DIY task would be flattening the stud plane before you install your new tile backer board.
+Another important but easy DIY task, would be flattening the stud plane before you install your tile backer board.
 This is a step that few contractors bother with, yet it can make the difference between a smooth and successful tile installation or a tile lippage nightmare.
-Check my DIY Walk In Shower post for more info on this procedure.

 If you’ve got some basic plumbing knowledge, you could also consider running the new water lines yourself, but I would suggest that you hire a licensed plumber to do all the water connections and all the drainage work.
-This reduces the risk of things going sideways in your bathtub conversion to shower project, and ensures that you comply with local building codes.
+This reduces the risk of things going sideways in your diy tub to shower conversion, and ensures that you comply with local building codes.

 It would also be a good idea to discuss your diy plumbing plans with your chosen plumbing contractor so that he/she knows and approves of them.
 I think you’ll find that most plumbers are pretty good about this, as long as you don’t do any of the final connections.
 As licensed contractors, they are legally responsibility for all the plumbing work, so you need to be sensitive about this.

-If you have the skills and feel confident, you can of course do almost all the rest of the work on your bathtub conversion to shower project (aside from the plumbing work mentioned above).
-If this is indeed your plan, I would suggest that you read my DIY Walk In Shower post.
-This article will give all the info you need to build a beautiful walk-in shower diy style.
+If you have the skills and feel confident, you can of course do almost all the rest of the work on your bathtub conversion project (aside from the plumbing work mentioned above).
+If this is indeed your plan, I would suggest that you read my DIY Walk in Shower post.
+This article will give all the info you need to tackle this project, diy style.

-While a bathtub conversion to shower can be a slightly more cost-effective remodel compared to a full bathroom remodel, it is definitely not considered a budget remodel.
+While a tub to shower conversion project can be a slightly more cost-effective compared to a full bathroom remodel, it is definitely not considered a budget remodel.

-The shower is often the most expensive part of a bathroom remodel project.
-As such, it’s essential to establish a clear budget before starting your project, and to determine whether you’ll be doing it yourself (diy) or hiring a contractor.
-This difference will be the biggest budget influencing factor.
+The tub to shower conversion cost will likely be the most significant part of any bath remodel budget.
+As such, it’s essential to establish a clear budget before starting your project, and to determine whether you’ll be doing it yourself (diy) or hiring a contractor since labor cost is always the biggest conversion cost factor.

-If you’d like some more detailed info on this topic, please check out my Bathroom Remodel Budgeting post, but I will include a few budgeting tips, related specifically to a bathtub conversion to shower.
+If you’d like some more detailed info on this topic, please check out my Bathroom Remodel Budgeting post, but I will include a few more budgeting tips below, specifically related to a bathtub conversion to walk-in shower.

 Quick Budget Tips